FoleyLab/wptherml_v1.0.0/README.md

 `vim test.py`

 The capabilities of this package are contained within a class called multilayer.
-A basic example of a script that imports the multilayer class, computes the reflectivity of an optically-thick Tungsten slab, and plots it using pyplot follows:
+A basic example of a script that imports the multilayer class, computes the reflectivity of 20 nm gold film coated with 50 nm of TiO2 and 100 nm SiO2, and plots it using pyplot follows:
 ```python
 from wptherml.wpml import multilayer